techtoys/SSD7317Z/README.md

 }
 ```

-### Graphic Display Data RAM (GDDRAM)
+### Graphic Display Data RAM

-In SSD7317Z there is a memory region known as the GDDRAM that mapped to each pixel in one-bit depth.
+In SSD7317Z there is a memory region known as the Graphic Display Data RAM (GDDRAM) that mapped to each pixel in one-bit depth.
 The size of GDDRAM is 12*128 bytes with memory divided into 12 pages (PAGE0-PAGE11) with PAGE0 spans from COM95 to COM88, PAGE1 from COM87 to COM80, down to PAGE11 from COM7 to COM0.
 The memory map on UT2896KSWGG01 is shown below.

 <img src = "./Images/GDDRAM_Layout.png" width = 80%>